Q: Are you always going to be my pet sitter (just one sitter or multiple sitters)?

 Q: What are my payment options?

 A: Payments are due prior to your visit.
 Payment options include Credit Card and ACH Transfer.
+Clearly labeled cash tips are accepted.

 Q: Do you provide boarding?